robenkleene/run-in-atom/README.md

 This package is based on code from [probablycorey](https://atom.io/users/probablycorey)'s [coffee-eval](https://atom.io/packages/coffee-eval), with the following differentiating features:

-* Both CoffeeScript and JavaScript are supported.
+* CoffeeScript, JavaScript and LiveScript are supported.
 * Coffee Eval's output window has been removed.
 * There's a configuration option to automatically open the developer tools when code is run.
 * Code can by run from the contextual menu.